-The Company continues to evaluate the effects of the repatriation provision in accordance with FASB Staff Position No. FAS 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004" and expects to complete this evaluation by the end of the third quarter or the beginning of the fourth quarter of 2005.
+The Company will complete its evaluation of the effects of the repatriation provision in accordance with FASB Staff Position No. FAS 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004" in the fourth quarter of 2005.
 During the evaluation, the Company is principally considering global cash management objectives, its overall tax position and restrictions on the use of repatriated cash.
 Pending completion of this evaluation, the Company cannot reasonably estimate the range of potential income tax effects of repatriating funds.
 If the Company determines to repatriate funds in reliance upon the AJCA, it must complete the repatriation by the end of 2005.